 The human rights group claims to have traced cobalt used in lithium batteries sold to 16 multinational brands to mines where young children and adults are being paid a dollar a day, working in life-threatening conditions and subjected to violence, extortion and intimidation.

 The EV revolution cannot be on the backs of children

 At some point this will have to be addressed as this will become a PR nightmare for the EV companies.
 We cannot solve the climate change issue on the backs of African child miners.

 While we are on a roll lets add another issue to the mix.
 Global jet aircraft sales are poised to grow massively over the next few years.
 According to a presentation by Airbus 32,585 passenger jet aircraft worth $4.9 trillion will be sold over the next twenty years.
 That is a lot of jet engines that will require quite a bit of cobalt.

 As stated earlier another big use of cobalt is in gas turbines used in power generation.
 As the world continues to industrialize the demand for electricity will increase.
 One of the big beneficiaries has been gas turbine electric generation due to lower emissions from natural gas.

-The question seems to ask itself; if the EV makers are getting ready to ramp production of electric cars and the batteries in the cars require cobalt, where will all the cobalt come from?
+The question seems to ask itself; if the EV makers are getting ready to ramp production of electric cars and the batteries in the cars require cobalt for the cathode, where will all the cobalt come from?
 I have already pointed out the supply issues with cobalt.

 There could be a huge bidding war for cobalt supplies.
 GE, Siemens, Westinghouse, Pratt Whitney, etc... have billions of dollars invested in plant and equipment to manufacture jet engines and gas turbines.
 I doubt that they will shutdown production so that Tesla can meet their orders for Model 3 cars.